Skip to content

 Nā’iwa Agricultural Subdivision Alliance is native Hawaiian beneficiary-led will form a community advisory committee, recruit community members, host workshops including agricultural trainings for the lessees and coordinate with HCL for quarterly meetings.

-Hawai‘i Community Lending is Native Hawaiian-controlled and provides grants and loans to help families qualify for construction and mortgage financing.
+Hawai‘i Community Lending is native Hawaiian-controlled and provides grants and loans to help families qualify for construction and mortgage financing.
 HCL will also create an owner-builder handbook focused on the needs of native Hawaiian beneficiaries.

-HCA is Native Hawaiian-controlled and provides HUD housing counseling to assist families with budgeting, saving and reducing debt.
+HCA is native Hawaiian-controlled and provides HUD housing counseling to assist families with budgeting, saving and reducing debt.

 1stTribal Lending will offer affordable mortgage options to native families nationwide.